frelon/suse-elemental/docs/image-build-and-customization.md

 ### Environment overview

-After booting the image and logging into it using the user specified under the `os.yaml` configuration file, let's view how the end environment looks like.
+After booting the image and logging into it using the user specified under the `os.yaml` configuration file, let's see what the environment looks like.

 1. Verify that the expected operating system is running: